Large-format film photography and various historical techniques - all on ancient cameras and even more ancient lenses.

 In the previous article, I pondered and mused, among other things, about how only a few of my portrait lenses can currently challenge the Hermagis Portrait and the Fast Worker in the ring without immediately throwing in the towel.
 On paper, the Dallmeyer 3B seemed like an evenly matched opponent - so how did it turn out?
 Did...

-It's almost become a mantra how I start my articles with phrases like, "The only lens in the universe," "A ridiculously rare contraption," or "Rarer than hen's teeth."
+It's almost become a mantra to kick off my articles with lines like, "The only lens in the universe", "A ridiculously rare contraption", or "Rarer than hen's teeth."
 What can I say?
-I revel in the extraordinary, basking in the illusion of my own uniqueness.
-Enough self-defense, though - let's dive into today's lens.
-A piece so outrageously rare,...
+I wallow in the extraordinary, feeding the illusion of my own uniqueness.
+Enough excuses, though - let's dive into today's lens.
+A piece so outrageously...